ozeebee/ozb-xscalawt/README.md

 # ozb-xscalawt

-Fork of pieceoftheloaf's [XScalaWT](http://pieceoftheloaf.github.io/XScalaWT/) project which is a Scala DSL for Eclipse RCP and SWT applications.
+Fork of coconutpalm's [XScalaWT](https://github.com/coconutpalm/XScalaWT) project which is a Scala DSL for Eclipse RCP and SWT applications.

 This fork mainly adds missing build functions for some UI elements.